sergey-samusenko/viewport-parser/README.md

 # viewport-parser
-Node.js module for parsing out &lt;meta name="viewport" /> tag contents from a webpage, designed to be hosted on AWS Lambda
+Node.js service for parsing out &lt;meta name="viewport" /> tag contents from a webpage, designed to be hosted on AWS Lambda